 The adoption of global standards for CORSIA ensures the necessary level of uniformity in regulations which our industry needs.
 Uniformity is not only key to prevent market distortions, but also to preserve the environmental integrity of CORSIA.

 In order to avoid a patchwork of uncoordinated regional and domestic policies for international aviation, political agreement for CORSIA was achieved on the condition that CORSIA would be the only market-based measure applied to international flights and on the basis that emissions should not be accounted for more than once.
 Unfortunately, the success of CORSIA may be jeopardized by the national policies of some States.
 Of particular concern, is the action of some States in applying or considering the application of a carbon pricing instrument or ticket tax to address emissions from international aviation, on top of CORSIA.
 Such policies do not only conflict with the international commitments of these States, they also undermine multilateral efforts to deal with climate change and put at stake the credibility of the global approach, potentially compromising the international support for CORSIA at a critical time for its implementation.

 Guidance materials & support

 Under CORSIA, all operators with annual emissions greater than 10,000 tonnes of CO2 will have to report their emissions on an annual basis, with monitoring starting from 1 January 2019 (international flights only).
-Resources are provided below to assist operators comply with CORSIA.

 Please let us know if you wish to stay informed about CORSIA and receive regular updates on new capacity-support activities and materials.
 To sign up, please send us a brief message at email@example.com.